talazad0/movie-review/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+1 generate all list for movies

+2 route for indiviual movie

+3 create user using pundit

 Things you may want to cover:

 * Ruby version